 - Use the hammer to further break the coconut into smaller manageable pieces.
 In the same kitchen towel, hold each piece of coconut for support and carefully use the blade of a dinner knife to insert in between the meat of the coconut and shell.
 Gently lift the knife to release and remove the coconut meat from the shell.

 - Once all the white coconut meat pieces are removed, wash them under warm running water.
 Dice into small to medium pieces.
-Coconut used in this Jamaican Rice and Peas recipe, yielded about 3 cups diced coconut.
+The medium-sized coconut used in this Jamaican Rice and Peas recipe yielded about 3 cups of diced coconut.